Search engine (Google) handles billions of queries, every day about all kinds of issues, events, solutions, and the list goes on and on.

 Suppose, you want to buy a laptop and you made a search on Google.
 You’ll get thousands or millions of relevant results which you can rely on.
 But let’s go a bit deeper to understand.

-From the day Google got introduce to the world, Google is tracking every happing on the internet to create Index.
+Since Google got introduced to the world, Google has been tracking every happening on the internet to create an Index.
 An index is a library where Google goes hunting for the webpages whenever there is a search.

 This is a brief scenario.
 Now, let’s go into detail to understand the 3-steps that search engine takes to rank content.

 The aim of a search engine is to present relevant and high-quality content to the searchers.